tinaaa071/Case-Study-ppt/slides.md

 </script>

 <!--
-For the design system, I defined a few key areas to help our team stay consistent, like:
+For our design system, I defined some key areas to help our team stay consistent, like:
 1. Variable settings
 2. Multilingual settings
 3. Figma design files